-Zverev wins on Grand Slam return after knee injury
+Djokovic thanks crowd for 'dream' reception

-Australian Open 2023 results: Alexander Zverev, Andrey Rublev advance on day two
+Australian Open 2023 results: Novak Djokovic, Alexander Zverev advance on day two

 Last updated on .From the section Tennis